Arts & Culture

 Every July, Peterborough puts on a Canada Day parade.
-The parade is followed by the Multicultural Canada Day celebration in Del Crary Park.
-The celebration showcases cultural performances and international foods from local vendors.
+The parade is followed by the Canadian Multicultural Festival.
+The celebration showcases cultural performances, storytelling, film, and food.

 Reframe Peterborough International Film Festival screens films from all over the world that explore cultural, social justice, and environmental issues.

-Curve Lake First Nation hosts an annual events where you can learn more about First Nations dance, food and culture.
-The Peterborough Petroglyphs, Centre for Indigenous Theatre, and the Ode’min Giizis (Strawberry Moon) Festival also highlight Aboriginal communities in the region.
+Curve Lake First Nation hosts an annual event where you can learn more about First Nations dance, food and culture.
+The Peterborough Petroglyphs and Centre for Indigenous Theatre also highlight Aboriginal communities in the region.

 Peterborough also celebrates diversity at the annual One World Dinner, which includes a dessert auction, live music and cultural performances.
 The event raises money for the New Canadians Centre, Kawartha World Issues Centre, Jamaican Self-Helpand the Trent International Student Association.